Olympic1/Icon_Packs_KSP/README.md

   + [Olympic1][Olympic1] \<<arnepeirs1@gmail.com>\>

 ### Licenses
-For licensing information, please see the [included License.txt][ICONS:license] file.
+For licensing information, please see the [included LICENSE.txt][ICONS:license] file.

 ### FAQ
   * What does this mod do?